Sedentary lifestyle

-Exercise trends such as watching television are a common characteristic of a sedentary lifestyle.
+Watching television is a common characteristic of a sedentary lifestyle.

 Sedentary lifestyle is a lifestyle type, in which one is physically inactive and does little or no physical movement and/or exercise.
 A person living a sedentary lifestyle is often sitting or lying down while engaged in an activity like socializing, watching TV, playing video games, reading or using a mobile phone or computer for much of the day.
 A sedentary lifestyle contributes to poor health quality, diseases as well as many preventable causes of death.

 Sitting time is a common measure of a sedentary lifestyle.
 A global review representing 47% of the global adult population found that the average person sits down for 4.7 to 6.5 hours a day with the average going up every year.
-The CDC found that 25.3% of all American adults are physically inactive.

 Screen time is a term for the amount of time a person spends looking at a screen such as a television, computer monitor, or mobile device.
 Excessive screen time is linked to negative health consequences.